 Electronic Claims Submission

-- The TASC Mobile App lets you access your account information wherever you are, 24/7/365.
-To download, visit the Apple App Store or Android Marketplace and search for “eflex Benefits”.
+- Mobile App: Allows you to access your account information wherever you are, 24/7/365.
+To download, visit the Apple App Store or Android Marketplace and search for Optum Financial Mobile App

 Paper Claims Submission